MartinForgetProfessionnal/nasa/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# My NASA API app

+This project was meant to be a school project, but i pushed a little bit the limit to learn more stuff and have fun.

-In the project directory, you can run:
+## To start the project

+### `open with Visual Studio Code`

+To view the project, you just need to open its folder with Visual Studio Code.

 ### `npm start`

+In the terminal, just type npm start.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.